trotha01/elm-webaudio/README.md

 elm-webaudio
 ============

-Forked from [bmatcuk](https://github.com/bmatcuk/elm-webaudio) and updated for elm 0.16.0
+Forked from [bmatcuk](https://github.com/bmatcuk/elm-webaudio) and started updating for elm 0.17 (WIP)

 To contribute, see the [contributing doc](CONTRIBUTING.md)